If this concerns you please read the articles below & stay informed

 One of these projects is the creation of small cooperatives that produce the “Cafe Rebelde” or “Zapatista coffee”.
 The organisation of these cooperatives has strengthened and improved access to the land and the quality of life overall. …more…

 Direct trade: Chiapas to Nottingham via Hamburg

-Where appropriate Veggies therefore uses and sells Zapatista coffee that we get from Active Distribution, who in turn buy it from Café Libertad Kollectiv in Hamburg.
+Where appropriate Veggies therefore uses and sells Café Zapatista that come to the UK from Café Libertad Kollectiv in Hamburg.
 Café Libertad deal directly with the cooperatives in Mexico, as an act of solidarity with the indigenous peoples struggle in Chiapas Mexico and also because it tastes so damn good!